ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/contributing/index.md

 ## Getting involved in ACCESS-AM3

-There are several ways we welcome feedback and contributions on ACCESS-AM3 development. **Contributions from people of all career stages and backgrounds are highly encouraged.
-Development is led by ACCESS-NRI, the Commonwealth Science and Industrial Research Organisation (CSIRO) and the ARC Centre of Excellence for Weather in the 21st Century (W21C).** We follow an open development workflow where possible, building on the work of international modelling groups.
+There are several ways we welcome feedback and contributions on ACCESS-AM3 development. **Contributions from people of all career stages and backgrounds are highly encouraged.** Development is led by ACCESS-NRI, the Commonwealth Science and Industrial Research Organisation (CSIRO) and the ARC Centre of Excellence for Weather in the 21st Century (W21C).
+We follow a collaborative development workflow, building on the work of international modelling groups.

 ### Interact with developers in person

 If you would like to interact in person with the development team, there are regular Land Working Group meetings on the first and third Wednesday of every month (see [this thread](https://forum.access-hive.org.au/t/land-working-group-announce/355) on the ACCESS-Hive Forum) and Atmosphere Working Group meetings are organised on an ad-hoc basis (see [this thread](https://forum.access-hive.org.au/t/announce-atmosphere-working-group/568) on the ACCESS-Hive Forum).
 Everyone is welcome to suggest agenda items and participate (see the threads for the respective agendas).
-If you'd like to come, get in touch on ACCESS-Hive Forum either under the [ACCESS-AM3](https://forum.access-hive.org.au/c/atmosphere/am3/243) category.
+If you'd like to come, get in touch on ACCESS-Hive Forum under the [ACCESS-AM3](https://forum.access-hive.org.au/c/atmosphere/am3/243) category.

 We also manage most of our development on GitHub.
 We track ACCESS-AM3 work on a [GitHub project board here](https://github.com/orgs/ACCESS-NRI/projects/35).
 If you'd like to have your issue considered for ACCESS-AM3 development, please [open an issue](https://github.com/ACCESS-NRI/access-am3-configs/issues/new) on the ACCESS-AM3 configurations repository.